 We talked about the Superhero book series that teaches about emotions, and how anger tells us our boundaries are being violated.
 She understood it, then she said, “But what about when I get frustrated?
 That’s different.”

 Aha!
-The light bulb went on for me—I saw frustration as a sub-category to the main emotion anger (explained in an upcoming post!), but she saw them as two different things.
+The light bulb went on for me—I saw frustration as a sub-category to the main emotion anger (explained in this post here), but she saw them as two different things.
 She didn’t know what to do when she was frustrated!

 I suggested that next time she feels “frustrated,” that she say to me, “Mom, I am angry.”
 Emotion work starts just by identifying the emotion!
 By her being able to do this, she is taking the first step in working through the moment.

 I told myself I would stop trying to make her emotion-moments the teaching time for me, and rather, I would cheer her on to be able to take that first step on her own.
 We still have time for progress in the next steps.

 SOLUTION: I chose a time to teach her about her emotion that was different from when she was actually IN her emotion.

 We have ups and downs, and her explosions settled for a while, so she hasn’t had a chance to try it out.
 And she has probably forgotten about our plan, so I need to make a note to visit this conversation with her again—and not when I have competition.

 She’ll get it.
 I know she will.
 We all have this capacity.
 You do too!
 How is it going for you?